remusao/remusao.github.io/posts/2017-10-08-the-state-of-static-blogs.md

 ---
-title: The state of statically generated sites
+title: The State of Statically Generated Blogs
 ---

 I woke up one morning and realized that my "static blog" (hosted on